 In January of 2012, I retired following a 30-year career with a Fortune 500 Telecom company.
 Our nest had emptied not long before and my creativity quickly became a lifeline.
 Having grown up under the patient wing of a creative grandmother, it was a natural transition.
-She taught me from an early age to appreciate hand-stitched, home grown and made from scratch.
-If I’m honest with myself, those values never left me – I was always happiest in the corporate world when I was somehow connecting to those roots – stitching ideas, cultivating skills, building from scratch.
+She taught me from an early age to appreciate hand-stitched, homegrown and made-from-scratch.
+Those values never left me – I was always happiest in the corporate world when I was somehow connecting to those roots – stitching ideas, cultivating skills, building from scratch.

 In my classes, I hold nothing back – what I know, I teach.
 My students are often encouraged to embrace the “happy accident” – I adore those little flaws that reflect the hand behind the work and I get truly excited about helping students transform “accidents” into “opportunities” that invariably make the work better, richer, more authentic.